ronin-rb/ronin-rb.github.io/install/index.md

 The [ronin-install.sh] bash script will auto-detect the OS and package manager, install all external dependencies from the system's package manager, and then installs Ronin.
-Supports Debian, Ubuntu, Fedora, OpenSUSE, Arch, macOS, and FreeBSD.
+Supports Debian, Ubuntu, Fedora, OpenSUSE, Arch, Termux, macOS, and FreeBSD.

 {% include install_script.md %}